 We also run a similar service at 6pm on Sunday evenings.
 Each service ends with an opportunity to chat over coffee.

 Abbey is a busy church family with many people giving their time to serve practically and ensure the activities run efficiently and smoothly.

-Abbey is led by a team of elders:
+Abbey is led by a team of elders (group photo coming soon!) :

-Simon Hutton (second from the left) is our full-time minister.
+Simon Hutton is our full-time minister.
 He worked as a secondary school teacher before training for ministry at the Wales Evangelical School Theology (now called Union) and then moving to Abbey with his wife Rebecca in 2009.
-His passion is to help people connect the life-changing truth about Jesus to their lives through his preaching and personal interactions.
+His passion is to help people connect the truth about Jesus to their lives through his teaching and personal interactions.
 He also enjoys photography and the occasional round of golf.
 Simon and Rebecca have two young sons.

-Graeme Stonell (far right) has lived in Abingdon and been part of Abbey for many years.
+Graeme Stonell has lived in Abingdon and been part of Abbey for many years.
 He is a scientist working at nearby Harwell.
 He is married with two adult daughters.

 Beth Rolfe is our women's pastoral support worker.
 She is married with two grown up children.
 She is originally from Northern Ireland and became a Christian around the age of eleven, largely through the witness of a godly Sunday School teacher.
 While studying in Ulster she met her husband and moved with him, first to Wiltshire then to Abingdon.
 She has been a member of Abbey for over 30 years, where she has been involved at various times with children’s work and work with the elderly.
 For many years she was a primary school teacher before taking on her current role at Abbey.

 We are an Evangelical Church.
 A summary of our doctrinal statement is below.
 Copies of our constituion and church handbook are available on request.

 We support several mission organisations, including Grace Baptist Mission whose offices are joined to our church building.

 1. The Being of God